Table of Contents

 This may seem daunting at first, but at its heart, the Soil Enrichment Protocol is user-friendly and encourages gradual practice adoption.
 In fact, many farmers are already taking the appropriate steps in eligible fields.
 Providing documentation is just one more simple step to help earn carbon credits.

-There are several resources available for farmers and landowners to make the shift from conventional farming to sustainable or organic farming, and Tillable is one of them.
+There are several resources available for farmers and landowners to make the shift from conventional farming to organic or sustainable farming, and Tillable is one of them.
 Through our Sustainable Flex Lease, landowners and farmers can work together to implement some long-lasting sustainable practices into their land.
 As always, if you have any questions, feel free to give us a shout, and we’d love to help.